9 Ways to Celebrate National Chocolate Lovers Month

-I could probably give 100 ways to celebrate this delectable holiday, but I'll (somehow) narrow it down to eight.
+I could probably give 100 ways to celebrate this delectable holiday, but I'll (somehow) narrow it down to nine.

 1. The Chocolaterie.
 This seems like an obvious jumping off point.
 If you haven't been to The Chocolaterie in Duluth, you must not love chocolate.
 Their gourmet truffles are to die for.
 They've also got chocolate bars, chocolate covered strawberries, chocolate pops, and other sweet treats.

 2. Sugar Hill Bakery & Cafe.
 If you like sweets for breakfast, stop by Sugar Hill Bakery & Cafe for chocolate french toast.
 This dish consists of a toasted croissant, chocolate bread, chocolate syrup, confectionery sugar and whipped topping.

 3. Jilly's Cupcakery.
 If cupcakes are your thing, Jilly's Cupcakery in Suwanee has a number of options, including ultimate chocolate, cookies n' cream, chocolate peanut butter and chocolate chip cookie dough.
 On Wednesday you can get German chocolate, and on Saturday, the daily special is chocolate salted caramel.